mirapy-org/mirapy/README.rst

 Contributing
 ------------

 MiraPy is far from perfect and we would love to see your contributions to open source community!
-MiraPy is open source, built on open source, and we'd love to have you hang out in our community.
+In future, it will be able to do more and in better ways and we need your suggestions!
+Tell us what you would like to see as a part of this package on `Slack <https://join.slack.com/t/mirapy/shared_invite/enQtNjEyNDQwNTI2NDY3LTE3ZmI3M2EyMjdkZWU4NTE2NjkxZjdhYWE4ZjUyODY0NzllNzRlMzZhNThhNWRiMjk4MjNhYWQ3NjA3YjJiNGY>`_.

 About Us
 --------